 Unfortunately, lithium-ion battery fires are extremely challenging to suppress.
 Often, large amounts of water need to be applied for hours or even days, which can be difficult or even impossible in certain settings.

-As lithium-ion battery technology advances, there is greater knowledge about safety and containment.
-It is critical for battery manufacturers to prevent cell failures that are contributing to thermal runaway, but there are also many actions that clean energy technicians can take to mitigate risks.
+As lithium-ion battery technology advances, there is greater knowledge about safety and thermal runaway containment.
+Battery manufacturers must prevent cell failures that are contributing to thermal runaway, but there are also many actions that clean energy technicians can take to mitigate risks.
 For example, when drawing new BESS facilities, it’s important to give extensive consideration to containment systems, ventilation, and monitoring technology.

-Corrective System Shutdowns To Prevent Thermal Runaway in BESS
+Corrective System Shutdowns To Prevent BESS Thermal Runaway

-Early detection of a cell failure is key to preventing thermal runaway before it gets started, and battery management systems can be helpful for this.
-Just like our phones have a battery management system that prevents them from overcharging, this is also critical in BESS.
+Early detection of a cell failure is key to preventing thermal runaway before it starts, and battery management systems can help.
+Like our phones have a battery management system that prevents them from overcharging, this is also critical in BESS.

 Battery management systems in BESS facilities track data that helps prevent thermal runaway.
 However, sometimes issues aren’t properly detected before it’s too late.
 Therefore, it is important to have other safety measures in place.

-Monitoring for internal temperature spikes and off-gassing are ways to prevent the situation from escalating because they are critical indicators of malfunction.
+Monitoring internal temperature spikes and off-gassing is a way to prevent the situation from escalating because they are critical indicators of malfunction.
 However, monitoring for gases often requires detecting low levels of a blend of gases, such as carbon monoxide, methane, ethane, and ethylene.
-Conventional gas detectors may not be suitable to detect such low levels.
+Conventional gas detectors may not be suitable for detecting such low levels.

 When effective, the battery shuts down when the monitoring system identifies excess gases, and the gas levels can then slowly return to normal.
 However, the battery cell will likely be damaged and need to be replaced.
 In some cases, Authorities Having Jurisdiction (AHJs), insurance companies, and utility companies may require off-gas monitoring.

 Early detection can prevent property damage and promote safety.
-Now, many BESS facilities are installing off-gas detection systems in addition to fire suppression systems for incipient fires.
+Now, many BESS facilities are installing off-gas detection systems and fire suppression systems for incipient fires.
 Likewise, a ventilation or cooling system strategy is also helpful in preventing the buildup of flammable gases.

 Mitigating Dangers of BESS Thermal Runaway